 TIP: Seamlessly blend digital and physical experiences

-Brands should optimize the customer journey so that in-store shoppers are afforded the same quality of experiences as those online.
-By capturing accurate customer data that can be synchronized across all channels, retailers can develop a 360-degree customer view that allows for an exceptional level of service regardless of changes in device or location.
+Brands should optimise the customer journey so that in-store shoppers are afforded the same quality of experiences as those online.
+By capturing accurate customer data that can be synchronised across all channels, retailers can develop a 360-degree customer view that allows for an exceptional level of service regardless of changes in device or location.

 The biggest shopping days of the year are approaching and brands, big or small, will have massive amounts of traffic on their sites.
 The worst thing that could happen at this critical moment is for your website to drive customers away.
 Checkouts will be the most critical parts of your digital shopping experience, but 2022 consumers may not be as patient as brands think.
 Simple, easy and fast will be key terms to remember this season.